-AVALON, Victoria, 27 February 2019 – Lockheed Martin Australia (LMA) will today launch a strategic partnership with two key partners to bring transformative developments to undergraduate curriculum at the University of Newcastle and develop the future high-value skills of a new generation workforce.
+AVALON, Victoria, 27 February 2019 – Lockheed Martin Australia (LMA) launched a strategic partnership with two key partners to bring transformative developments to undergraduate curriculum at the University of Newcastle and develop the future high-value skills of a new generation workforce.

 The partnership with Regional Development Australia (RDA) Hunter and the University of Newcastle highlights a significant commitment to creating genuine opportunities for Australians in regional centres and growing economic prosperity in regional Australia.

-The ‘Altitude Accord’ will support the development of tailored and targeted initiatives needed to develop the advanced defence industry technologies that are required to operate, sustain and maintain the 5th Generation era of defence capability.
+The ‘Altitude Accord’ supports the development of tailored and targeted initiatives needed to develop the advanced defence industry technologies that are required to operate, sustain and maintain the 5th Generation era of defence capability.

 LMA has funded RDA Hunter to facilitate the ‘Altitude Accord’ with the University of Newcastle, which will see an investment of more than $40,000 over two years.
 Specifically, the Accord will deliver:

 • Scholarships for 10 University of Newcastle first year Aerospace Systems Engineering students to attend a fully- funded Lockheed Martin Australia education and research program tour which includes a tour of the STELaRLab in Melbourne and Endeavour Centre in Canberra, and a tour of the Williamtown RAAF base

 • LMA’s commitment to collaborating with the University of Newcastle on the curriculum design of the undergraduate aerospace degree